jovotech/jovo-framework/platforms/platform-googleassistant/README.md

 You can use the Jovo CLI plugin `GoogleAssistantCli` (learn how to set it up in the [getting started section](#getting-started)) to build and deploy the Google Assistant project to the Google Actions console.

-The `build` command uses the Jovo Model and [project configuration](https://v4.jovo.tech/docs/project-config) to generates all files needed for the deployment:
+The `build` command uses the Jovo Model and [project configuration](https://v4.jovo.tech/docs/project-config) to generate all files needed for the deployment:

 ```sh
 # Build files into build/platform.googleAssistant